I

 Sounds great.
 Why redesign it?

-Old Home Page
+(Old) Home Page

-A bad experience ultimately affects children’s growth and wellbeing that depend on engaging in activities beyond school
+A bad experience ultimately affects children’s growth and wellbeing that depend on engaging in activities beyond school.

 Behaviour Insights

-Listening to the Data
+Listening to the data

 Mobile usage dominance

-78% of bookings happen on weekdays
+78% of bookings happen on weekdays during midday

 High user churn